Build a mentally

 in the workplace

-Our founding partner, Dr Emma Clarke, conducted surveys and interviews (accepted for publication) with an extensive group of leaders, employees, and former employees of law firms.
-From these insights, she developed The Three-Factor Model of Psychological Safety™ to identify blind-spots and diagnose barriers to creating psychologically safe workplaces.
+Our founding partner, Dr Emma Clarke, conducted research using surveys and interviews with an extensive group of leaders, employees, and former employees of law firms.
+From these insights, she developed The Three-Factor Model of Psychological Safety™.
 When employees work in a climate of psychological safety this enhances performance, innovation, employee wellbeing, and retention.

 The Three-Factor Model of